IPad Pro: First generation

 Scott Stein from CNET praised the faster processor and new accessories available.
-However, he criticized the cost of both the unit and its accessories, while noting its slightly slower processor with less RAM compared to the larger 12.9-inch model.
+However, he criticized the cost of both the unit and its accessories, while noting its slightly slower processor with less RAM compared to the larger 12.9 in model.
 Matt Swider from TechRadar complimented the easy handling, large 256 GB configuration and True Tone display, but was upset about the high starting price.
 Gareth Beavis gave a positive review, commending the expansive screen and audio quality but stated that the battery life could be made longer.

-The iPad Pro's 9.7-inch version set a record among all currently released tablets tested in color accuracy, screen reflectance, peak brightness, contrast rating in high ambient light, and smallest color variation.
-However, the iPad Pro 12.9-inch version tested to having better contrast ratio in the dark.
+The iPad Pro's 9.7 in version set a record among all currently released tablets tested in color accuracy, screen reflectance, peak brightness, contrast rating in high ambient light, and smallest color variation.
+However, the iPad Pro 12.9 in version had a better contrast ratio in the dark.

 Second generation

-Max Parker from TrustedReviews and Gareth Beavis from TechRadar both praised the 10.5-inch model's high-quality audio and performance, though both critics noted that it was expensive.
+Max Parker from TrustedReviews and Gareth Beavis from TechRadar both praised the 10.5 in model's high-quality audio and performance, though both critics noted that it was expensive.

-Reviewing the 12.9 inch second-generation iPad Pro, Lauren Goode of The Verge complimented the quality camera, A10X processor and large screen size, but argued that the device could have been cheaper.
+Reviewing the 12.9 in second-generation iPad Pro, Lauren Goode of The Verge complimented the quality camera, A10X processor and large screen size, but argued that the device could have been cheaper.